Joel Neoh Eu-Jin: KFit and Fave

-In May 2015, it was announced that Neoh's next entrepreneurial venture was KFit, a platform that connects users to fitness studios, classes and gyms across Asia Pacific.
+In May 2015, it was announced that Joel's next entrepreneurial venture was KFit, a platform that connects users to fitness studios, classes and gyms across Asia Pacific.
 It was also announced that KFit had raised a seven-figure US-dollar seed funding round from 500 Startups, SXE Ventures, and Founders Global.
 Two angel investors also joined in – Daniel Shin, founder and CEO of Ticket Monster, and Danny Yeung, the former CEO of Groupon Hong Kong.

 Investments

-In September 2014, it was reported that Neoh was part of a group of investors that invested $750,000 in Snaptee, an app that let users turn their smartphone photos into T-shirt designs.
-Neoh is also limited partner investing in 500 Durians, the South-East Asian fund started by Silicon Valley's 500 Startups.
+In September 2014, it was reported that Joel was part of a group of investors that invested $750,000 in Snaptee, an app that let users turn their smartphone photos into T-shirt designs.
+Joel is also limited partner investing in 500 Durians, the South-East Asian fund started by Silicon Valley's 500 Startups.
 He is also the co-founder of the mobile medical application BookDoc.

 Awards

-In 2012, Neoh was named as Ernst & Young's Emerging Entrepreneur of the year.
+In 2012, Joel was named as Ernst & Young's Emerging Entrepreneur of the year.
 Top 10 of Asia Magazine has also named him as one of the Top 10 Young Entrepreneurs in Asia.
 Neoh was also awarded the Malaysian Service Medal by the Prime Minister, Datuk Seri Najib Tun Razak.
-Neoh now also serves on the Advisory Board for the School of Business, Monash University.
+Joel now also serves on the Advisory Board for the School of Business, Monash University.